Curved Monitor Visualizer

 About this tool

 Use it when you're choosing between curved and flat monitors, comparing different curve ratings across brands, or checking whether an aggressive curve matches your desk setup.
-Enter the diagonal size, aspect ratio, and curvature rating for any display; the visualiser draws the physical footprint of the panel and overlays the correct viewing distance so you can decide if your chair is at the sweet spot.
+Enter the diagonal size, aspect ratio, and curvature rating for any display; the visualizer draws the physical footprint of the panel and overlays the correct viewing distance so you can decide if your chair is at the sweet spot.

 Formula